 “Enhancing Productivity”, as such, cannot be measured as an item.
 Different companies and individuals have different meaning or definition for the phrase.
 Some want real time outputs; others may want to save money while still others would want their work to reflect professionalism.

 The main points to be researched and considered while selecting a mobile printer are:

 - Ease Of Use

-Mobile printers go with the user and thus are exposed to heat, cold, rains, dust etc. One of the most considered factors is the possibility of being dropped frequently.
+Mobile printers go with the user and thus are exposed to heat, cold, rains, dust, etc. One of the most considered factors is the possibility of being frequently dropped.
 Also, the weight and size of mobile printer should allow for easy portability.

 Mobile printer specifications come with IP ratings which when higher, are better suited to be mobile.
-An IP rating of 3 or more are best protected against rain and dust.
-A concrete mobile printer should be able to withstand multiple 5 foot drops.
+An IP rating of 3 or more is best protected against rain and dust.
+A concrete mobile printer should be able to withstand multiple 5-foot drops.